wootguy/resguy/README.md

 # Usage:

-Place resguy and default_content.txt into a content folder (e.g. svencoop, svencoop_addon, or something you made) and click to run it.
+Place resguy and resguy_default_content.txt into a content folder (e.g. svencoop, svencoop_addon, or something you made) and click to run it.
 This will start an interactive mode where you can select maps and options.

 Maps will be searched for in the "maps" folder in the same location as the program, but also in the other content directories if something isn't found.